HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week4/session-plan.md

   - [Code inspiration](#methods)
   - [Exercise](#3-create-a-class-method)
 - `this`
   - Refers to the instance of the class.
 Do go into too much detail and edge cases.
-Avoid mentioning `bind`, `apply`, etc unless you find it super important, the students will just forget it anyway!
+Avoid mentioning `bind`, `apply`, etc unless you find it super important, the trainees will just forget it anyway!
 - [Exercise](#4-creating-a-cv-class)
 - Extend (Only if time!)